paigebailey21/assignments/Intruction_paper.md

 ## FAQ
 How long does a chicken live?
+- Birds in a healthy stable environment can live as long as eight years.
 How high should a perch be?
 - The lowest perch should be somewhere between 16- 22 inches off the ground.
 Can I feed my chicken snacks?